Having trouble deciding what to write about yourself?

 - Things that make you angry or that motivate you to fight for change

-Things to Write about Yourself: 87 Reflective Prompts
+Things to Write about Yourself: 87 Writing Prompts

 Enjoy these all about me writing prompts.
 Start with one that leads your mind to a specific, vivid memory.
 Then free-write to your heart’s content.